Westmoreland County Court Records

 Westmoreland County Probate Court Records

-Probate matters in Westmoreland County are handled by the Orphans’ Court division of the Court of Common Pleas.
-The Register of Wills and Clerk of Orphans’ Court serves as the filing and docketing office for all Orphans’ Court matters.
-The office manages the probating of wills, the issuance of letters testamentary and letters of administration, estate administration records, guardianship proceedings, adoption filings, and termination of parental rights cases.
-Estate records date back to 1773, and Orphans’ Court records are available from 1750 to the present.
+Probate matters in Westmoreland County are handled by the Orphans Court division of the Court of Common Pleas.
+The Register of Wills and Clerk of Orphans Court manages all filings and docketing for Orphans Court matters — including the probating of wills, the issuance of letters testamentary and letters of administration, estate administration records, guardianship proceedings, adoption filings, and termination of parental rights cases.
+Estate records date back to 1773, and Orphans Court records are available from 1750 to the present.

 Searching Probate Records

 Estate records from 1986 to the present can be searched online through the Register of Wills online services portal.
-After creating a free account or logging in as a guest, users can access public records search tools and look up estate filings by name.
-Older records must be examined in person at the Register of Wills office on the third floor of the courthouse.
-Approved Westmoreland County forms for probate matters, including Petitions for Distribution, Decrees, and Certificates of Award of Real Estate, are available on the Orphans’ Court forms page and at the Register of Wills office.
+After creating a free account or logging in as a guest, use the public records search tools to look up estate filings by name.
+Older records must be reviewed in person at the Register of Wills office on the third floor of the courthouse.
+Approved Westmoreland County probate forms — including Petitions for Distribution, Decrees, and Certificates of Award of Real Estate — are available on the Orphans Court forms page and at the Register of Wills office.

-The Register of Wills also serves as the agent for the Pennsylvania Department of Revenue for collection of inheritance tax.
+The Register of Wills also acts as the agent for the Pennsylvania Department of Revenue for collection of inheritance tax.
 Virtual services are available for estate representative swearing-in at a fee of $100.00.
-Appointments should be scheduled by calling (724) 830-3177.
+Schedule an appointment by calling (724) 830-3177.

 Property Records